Police in Thailand arrest 3 journalists who fled Myanmar | Law-Order

 From photos published by local Thai media, it appeared that the journalists may have continued to report from a single-story house in which they seemed to have set up a makeshift video production studio.

-Myanmar's junta, which seized power in a February coup that ousted the elected government of Aung San Suu Kyi, has attempted to silence independent news media by withdrawing their licenses and by arresting journalists.
+Myanmar's junta, which seized power in February and ousted the elected government of Aung San Suu Kyi, has attempted to silence independent news media by withdrawing their licenses and by arresting journalists.
 About 40 are currently in detention, including at least two who work for DVB.

 Most of the detained journalists are being held on a provision in the Penal Code that prohibits comments that “cause fear,” spread “false news, (or) agitates directly or indirectly a criminal offense against a Government employee.”
 Violations are punishable by up to three years in prison.

 “DVB strongly urges the Thai authorities to not deport them back to Burma, as their life will be in serious danger if they were to return,” the statement said.
-“They have been covering the demonstrations in Burma until March 8 -- the day the military authority revoked DVB's TV license and banned DVB from doing any kind of media work.”
+“They have been covering the demonstrations in Burma until March 8 — the day the military authority revoked DVB's TV license and banned DVB from doing any kind of media work.”
 Large street protests against military rule were being held in many cities in Myanmar at that time.
 Government security forces increasingly used deadly force to disperse them, killing at least 750 protesters and bystanders, according to several detailed independent tallies.
-The junta says the death toll was about one-third of that, and that it is justified in using force to stop what it calls rioting.
+The junta says says its forces have killed one-third that total and that using lethal force was justified to stop what it calls rioting.

 The statement also appealed for the UN High Commissioner for Refugees to intervene to protect the journalists' safety, and for the international community to ask the Thai government not to deport them.